Written by Rebecca Peters-Golden

 Make the soup:

-Stir in the parsnips, apples, and potato (whether raw or roasted), along with the water and bouillon or the broth.
+- Stir in the apples, parsnips, and potatoes (whether raw or roasted), along with the broth or water and bouillon.

-Finish with any and all of the optional garnishes suggested, like smoked Cheddar cheese, or experiment with your own favorite toppings.
-The soup is great hot or cold right out of the fridge.
+- Finish with any and all of the optional garnishes suggested, or experiment with your own favorite toppings.